top of page

 2. Renal Medulla:

-• The apex (tip) of each pyramid, called the renal papilla, points inward towards the renal pelvis.
+• The inner layer, consisting of 10 to 18 renal pyramids.
+These cone-shaped tissues house the loops of Henle and collecting ducts.
+The apex of each pyramid, called the renal papilla, points towards the renal pelvis.

 3. Renal Columns:

-• They provide a structure through which the blood vessels can enter and exit the cortex.
+• Inward extensions of cortical tissue separating the renal pyramids.
+These columns provide a path for blood vessels to enter and exit the cortex.

 4. Renal Pelvis:

-• It collects urine from the major calyces and funnels it into the ureter.
+• A funnel-shaped space in the center of the kidney that collects urine from the major calyces and channels it into the ureter.

 5. Calyces: